nwjs/node/doc/api/esm.md

 * Files ending in `.cjs`.

-* Files ending in `.js`, or extensionless files, when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"commonjs"`.
+* Files ending in `.js` when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"commonjs"`.

 * Strings passed in as an argument to `--eval` or `--print`, or piped to `node` via `STDIN`, with the flag `--input-type=commonjs`.

 ### `package.json` `"type"` field

-Files ending with `.js` or lacking any extension will be loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.
+Files ending with `.js` will be loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.

 The nearest parent `package.json` is defined as the first `package.json` found when searching in the current folder, that folder’s parent, and so on up